magentabusiness/magentabusiness.github.io/_includes/templates/install/gcp/configure-http.md

-Configure HTTP(S) Load Balancer to access web interface of your ThingsBoard instance.
+Configure HTTP(S) Load Balancer to access web interface of your IoT Hub instance.
 Basically you have 3 possible options of configuration:

 * http - Load Balancer without HTTPS support.
 Recommended **for development.**
   The only advantage is simple configuration and minimum costs.
 May be good option for development server but definitely not suitable for production.